Facebook recently released Prophet, a general purpose time series forecasting package with both Python and R interfaces.

 This choice means that Prophet offers many of the advantages of the Bayesian approach.
 In particular, the models have a simple, interpretable structure (seasonality) on which prior analyst knowledge can be imposed, and forecasts include confidence intervals derived from the full posterior distribution, which means they offer a data-driven estimate of risk.

-But by keeping the probabilistic programming language in the backend, the choice of Stan becomes an implementation detail to the user, who is probably a data analyst scientist with a time series modeling problem.
+But by keeping the probabilistic programming language in the backend, the choice of Stan becomes an implementation detail to the user, who is probably a data analyst with a time series modeling problem.
 This user can continue to work entirely in a general purpose language they already know.

 In this post, we take Prophet for a spin, exploring its user interface and performance with a couple of datasets.